 If Los Angeles is a culinary universe dotted with every delicious cuisine imaginable, then Eagle Rock and Highland Park are shining stars.
 Our little corner of the cosmos is home to several eateries that are so delicious, Angelenos are known to travel long distances to visit them.

-Oxy junior and resident foodie, Halley Crane '16, shares a few of her favorite eats around Oxy.
+Oxy senior and resident foodie, Halley Crane '16, shares a few of her favorite eats around Oxy.

 5102 York Blvd., Los Angeles, CA 90042

 Elsa’s is one of the oldest establishments in Highland Park, and the best coffee shop to study at on York Boulevard.
 Aside from being a full-service panaderia, Elsa’s recently launched a full breakfast and lunch menu, serving up fresh, homemade Mexican favorites like enchiladas, tacos and sopas.
 Elsa’s owner, Ermundo, took over the business last year, and since then has strived to make Elsa’s an active member of the Highland Park and Occidental College community.
 Elsa’s regularly donates pastries to campus events, and as a Harvard grad and UCLA professor, Ermundo is always available for homework help.
 All of the pastries are delicious and fresh, especially when paired with one of their signature Mayan Mochas.